twbs/bootstrap/site/content/docs/5.1/content/reboot.md

 {{< added-in "5.2.0" >}}

 With v5.1.1, we standardized our required `@import`s across all our CSS bundles (including `bootstrap.css`, `bootstrap-reboot.css`, and `bootstrap-grid.css`) to include `_root.scss`.
 This adds `:root` level CSS variables to all bundles, regardless of how many of them are used in that bundle.
-Ultimately Bootstrap 5 will continue to see more [CSS variables]({{< docsref "/customize/css-variables" >}}) added over time, in order to provide more real-time customization without the need to always recompile Sass.
+Ultimately Bootstrap 5 will continue to see more [CSS variables]({{< docsref "/customize/css-variables" >}}) added over time to provide more real-time customization without the need always to recompile Sass.
 Our approach is to take our source Sass variables and transform them into CSS variables.
-That way, even if you don't use CSS variables, you still have all the power of Sass. **This is still in-progress and will take time to fully implement.**
+That way, even if you don't use CSS variables, you still have all the power of Sass. **This is still in-progress and will take time to implement fully.**

 For example, consider these `:root` CSS variables for common `<body>` styles: